DoomFungus/RedLib-catalogue/README.md

 ### 1 UML
 As part of the documentation, 3 diagrams have been created:
 - The [use case diagram](https://github.com/DoomFungus/RedLib-catalogue/blob/master/documentation/diagrams/usecase-redlib.png) shows scenarios in which system can be used as well as involved actors.
 Relevant PlantUML markup can be found [here](https://github.com/DoomFungus/RedLib-catalogue/blob/master/documentation/diagrams/usecase.txt)
+- The [component diagram](https://github.com/DoomFungus/RedLib-catalogue/blob/master/documentation/diagrams/component.png) shows the ways different microservices interact with each other and the external systems.
+Relevant PlantUML markup can be found [here](https://github.com/DoomFungus/RedLib-catalogue/blob/master/documentation/diagrams/component.txt)
+_add class diagram when project is more complete_

 ### 2 DDD